AmethystGear/Spork/README.md

-# Embr
+# Spork
 Making a programming language, because I can, I guess

-Not sure what to call this thing yet, for now, maybe Embr?
+Not sure what to call this thing yet, for now, maybe Spork?

-In Embr, everything is an expression.
+In Spork, everything is an expression.
 Why?
 Cause it's super easy to make a language that way, and it parses nicely.

 ## Syntax
 ```